microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/chat-post.md

 ## Response

-If successful, this method returns a 201 Created response code and the newly created **chat** resource in the response body.
+If the request does not include apps to install and the request is successful, this method returns a `201 Created` response code and the newly created [chat](../resources/chat.md) resource in the response body.

+If the request includes apps to install and the request is successful, this method returns a `202 Accepted` response code containing a link to the [teamsAsyncOperation](../resources/teamsasyncoperation.md) in the response headers.

 ## Examples